spilliton/track_that/README.md

 ### Use Variables

 If you repeat a string or a selector multiple times, you can achieve greater levels of javascript minification and faster run times by storing the values in variables and re-using them in each definition.
-For example lets say you are tracking a bunch of events on the same section of your site:
+For example, let's say you are tracking a bunch of events on the same section of your site:

 ``` javascript
 TrackThat.category('Newsfeed', [